SamSun0530/SamSun-s-projects/README.md

 ## User Stories

-- As a user, I want to be able to select one operation

-- As a user, I want to be able to type my inputs for calculation
+- As a user, I want to be able to select one operation and type 2 integer inputs for calculation

 - As a user, I want to be able to see the result printed

+- As a user, I want to be able to decide when to stop the calculation

+- As a user, I want to be able to see all previous results